CartoDB/documentation/app/content/carto-user-manual/data-explorer/importing-data.md

 Currently, the import of GeoJSON and Shapefiles (in a zip package) is supported, and soon also CSV files will be supported.
 The size limit for a single import process is 512MB.
 Please [get in touch](mailto:support@carto.com) with us if you need a higher limit.

-To import your data, go to *Connections* panel and click on *Import data* button on the top left:
+To import your data, go to Data Explorer section, select *Connections* panel and click on *Import data* button on the top left:

 ![Data Explorer import data icon](/img/cloud-native-workspace/data-explorer/de_import_data_icon.png)